rtmigo/dmk_py/README.md

 There is no way to decrypt the entire storage or even find out its contents.
 There is no master password and no table of contents.

 Each entry is encrypted with a separate key.
-Without the key, it is impossible to decrypt the entry, and it is impossible to know if it exists at all.
+Without a key, it is impossible to decrypt the record or find out if it exists at all.

 # Install